Aliya Moldagulova: Military career

 On December 3, 1943, she wrote to her relatives:

-“Now we are at the forefront.
+"Now we are at the forefront.
 I am writing the letter in a deep trench, there are many trees around.
 We meet the Germans face to face.
 I have a helmet on my head, a grenade in my belt, a rifle in my hands ...
 I don't feel pity for Nazis, but at first I was a little worried ...
 In the morning, on the line, our commander called me three steps forward.
 He said: sniper Liya Magdagulova killed 14 fascists in three days.
 For this feat on behalf of the command, I declare gratitude ...
 Then in front of others he kissed me like a son, I even blushed.
 Goodbye.
 Let's meet with victory.
 Kiss.
 Leah "(this letter is kept in the Central State Archives of the Republic of Kazakhstan).

 Death

-The commander of the fourth battalion was Major Moiseev, political instructor - G.V.
-Varshavsky, recalls the last battles of Aliya Moldagulova:“In early January we marched along the front towards Novosokolniki.
+The commander of the fourth battalion was Major Moiseev, political instructor – G.V.
+Varshavsky, recalls Moldagulova's last battles: in early January we marched along the front towards Novosokolniki.
 Having broken through the enemy's defenses, our brigade rushed forward north of the town of Novosokolniki.
 We went to the railway track at the Nasva station.
 The enemy met us with heavy fire.
 At night we occupied the starting lines for the attack.
 At dawn, the offensive began.
 The battalion, along with which the snipers were walking, was supposed to cut the Novosokolniki-Dno railway in the area of the Nasva station and capture the village of Kazachikha.
 The first line of defense was successfully broken through.
 But soon the enemy unleashed a fierce return fire, and our infantrymen lay down.
 The attack drowned.
 At this critical moment, Aliya Moldagulova stood up to her full height and shouted: "Brothers soldiers, follow me!"
 And at the call of the girl, the fighters rose ...
 Moldagulova three more times that day participated in repelling the enemy's counterattacks.
-The offensive of our troops continued."During one of the attacks, Aliya Moldagulova, being wounded in the arm by a mine fragment, nevertheless participated in hand-to-hand combat, which began in a German trench.
-During the battle, Aliya was wounded again by a German officer.
+The offensive of our troops continued.

+During one of the attacks, Moldagulova, being wounded in the arm by a mine fragment, nevertheless participated in hand-to-hand combat, which began in a German trench.
+During the battle, she was wounded again by a German officer.
 She managed to kill him, but her wound was fatal.
-The day before the operation, Aliya managed to write a letter to her sister Sapura.
+The day before the operation, Moldagulova managed to write a letter to her sister Sapura.
 She was buried, as it was then reported, in the village of Monakovo, Novosokolnichesky district.

-In the battle of Pskov Alia contributed to the successful offensive charge of the battalion.
-A. Moldagulova at the age of 18, died in hand-to-hand combat on January 14, 1944, near the village of Kazachikha, Novosokolniki district.
+In the battle of Pskov, Moldagulova contributed to the successful offensive charge of the battalion.
+At the age of 18, Moldagulova died in hand-to-hand combat on January 14, 1944, near the village of Kazachikha, Novosokolniki district.
 On June 4, 1944, she was posthumously awarded the title of Hero Soviet Union.
 She was also awarded the Order of Lenin.